glowswap/glowswap-sdk/README.md

-# GlowContracts
+# glowswap-demo

-The contracts of glow swap
+The sdk for glowswap on bsquare chain.